stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 trustlines, there is no known conditions that will cause it to fail.
 It will be either invalid or valid and successful, but not valid and failed.
-If C_i was to be valid and fail it would consume a sequence number and fair distribution of the assets within the multisig account would require the cooperation of all participants.
+If C_i was to be valid and fail it would consume a sequence number and fair distribution of the assets within the multi-sig account would require the cooperation of all participants.

-A condition that can result in the closing transaction failing is if the payment operations between the multisig accounts are changed to pay out to some other accounts.
+A condition that can result in the closing transaction failing is if the payment operations between the multi-sig accounts are changed to pay out to some other accounts.
 If those other accounts do not exist, or some attribute of the accounts do not allow a payment to be received, then the payment operations may fail and as such a closing transaction containing a payment can fail.

-Another condition that can result in the closing transaction failing is if the payment operations between the multisig accounts would exceed any limits either account has on making a payment, due to liabilities, or would exceed limits on the receiving account, such as a trustline limit.
-Participants must ensure that the payments they sign for are receivable by the multisig accounts.
+Another condition that can result in the closing transaction failing is if the payment operations between the multi-sig accounts would exceed any limits either account has on making a payment, due to liabilities, or would exceed limits on the receiving account, such as a trustline limit.
+Participants must ensure that the payments they sign for are receivable by the multi-sig accounts.

 ### Trustline Authorization

-Any trustline on the multisig accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.
+Any trustline on the multi-sig accounts that have been auth revoked, or could be auth revoked, could compromise the payment channel's ability to close successfully.

-If the issuer of any auth revocable asset submits an allow trust operation freezing the amounts in either multisig account, the close transaction may fail to process if its payment operation is dependent on amounts frozen.
+If the issuer of any auth revocable asset submits an allow trust operation freezing the amounts in either multi-sig account, the close transaction may fail to process if its payment operation is dependent on amounts frozen.

 There is nothing participants can do to prevent this, other than using only auth